djschwab/Unihiker-K10-Time-lapse-camera/README.md

 If anyone knows why the framesize descriptors aren't accurate, or how to implement the rest of the camera's 'sensor' settings, I'd appreciate your advice.

-Please feel free use and improve this code.
-I'd appreciate hearing about what you do with it in the **Discussions** section.

 The file names of the jpg files on the SD card are imgxxxxx.jpg where xxxxx is the sequence number.
 You can make an animation from the jpg files using ffmpeg: